googleapis/google-cloud-php/README.md

 > Idiomatic PHP client for [Google Cloud Platform](https://cloud.google.com/) services.

 Please note this library is currently under active development.
-Any release versioned 0.x.y is subject to backwards incompatiable changes at any time.
+Any release versioned 0.x.y is subject to backwards incompatible changes at any time.

 ## Contributing